gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 The whole newsletter does not need to be different.
 Even changing one or two content blocks can make the email feel much more relevant.
 This is where automation, segmentation, and personalization become really useful together.

-If you run a SaaS product, you have an advantage here.
-You already collect behavioral data about your users.
-You know who has tried which features, who is active, and who has not logged in for a while.
-That data is a signal.
-If someone just started using automations in your product, that is a cue to send them content about automation best practices, examples, and tips.
-You are not guessing what they care about, you know.
+This becomes even more powerful when you have behavioral data about your customers.
+When you know which features someone has used, what they have engaged with, or how long they have been a customer, you are not guessing what content will be relevant.
+You already know.

 One important practical note: personalizing content at the individual user level with AI sounds great, but it adds up fast in terms of cost and complexity.
 A more sustainable approach is to classify your subscribers into a small number of segments, then prepare tailored content for each segment.
 You get most of the relevance benefit without the overhead of generating a unique newsletter for every single person.